 Delight your taste buds with the sticky, golden goodness of honey.
 While honey adds flavor, it's not suitable for all sugar-free cake recipes.
 Avoid using it in recipes that involve creaming butter and sugar, as its gooey texture impedes the rising process.

 Heating honey may diminish its health benefits, making it ideal for drizzling on baked goods post-baking.
 Explore alternatives like maple syrup and treacle for puddings and flapjacks.

 Best for: Cakes, cookies, brownies

-Using fruit and vegetables in a classic cake or brownie recipe is all in the preparation.
-While fruit purée, such as apple or apricot, is best for flapjacks and cookies, you can use root vegetables such as pumpkin, sweet potato and beetroot to add sweet structure to your cakes and brownies.
+Adjust your quantities carefully, as fruit and veg can impact batter wetness.
+Fruit purée, such as apple or apricot, works well for flapjacks and cookies, while root vegetables like pumpkin, sweet potato, and beetroot add sweet structure to cakes and brownies.

 Indulge in the sweetness of these sugar alternatives with added health benefits.
 You'll be baking sugar-free delights in no time, satisfying friends and family without compromising on taste.